 Abusive Trust Tax Evasion Schemes - Facts (Section II)

-II.
 Basic Trust Taxation Rules

 To understand fully the trust schemes offered today, it is important to focus on some basic trust taxation rules.